ceph/ceph/doc/rbd/rbd-openstack.rst

 they do not have to be used together.
 You may store images in Ceph block devices while running VMs using a local disk, or vice versa.

-.. important:: Ceph doesn’t support QCOW2 for hosting a virtual machine disk.
+.. important:: Using QCOW2 for hosting a virtual machine disk is NOT recommended.
-   Thus if you want to boot virtual machines in Ceph (ephemeral backend or boot from volume), the Glance image format must be ``RAW``.
+   If you want to boot virtual machines in Ceph (ephemeral backend or boot from volume), please use the ``raw`` image format within Glance.

-.. tip:: This document describes using Ceph Block Devices with OpenStack Havana.
-   For earlier versions of OpenStack see
-   `Block Devices and OpenStack (Dumpling)`_.

 .. index:: pools; OpenStack